mohalkarushikesh/AI-ML-Engineer-Notes/InterviewResources.md

+Got it — AIML Engineer interview in 1 month, studying evenings + weekends.
+Here's a realistic plan assuming ~2 hrs on weekdays and ~4–5 hrs on weekends.
+The key is: don't try to learn everything, cover the high-frequency stuff well.

+**Week 1 — ML foundations (the stuff always asked)**
+Evenings: bias-variance, overfitting/regularization (L1/L2), gradient descent, loss functions, train/val/test splits, cross-validation.
+Core algorithms — linear/logistic regression, decision trees, random forest, SVM, KNN, k-means.
+Know *when and why*, not just definitions.
+Weekend: evaluation metrics end-to-end — precision/recall/F1, ROC-AUC, confusion matrix, plus BLEU/ROUGE (you've got these already).
+Do 1 small notebook to keep hands warm.

+**Week 2 — Deep learning + NLP**
+Evenings: neural net basics, backprop, activations, optimizers (Adam/SGD), CNNs, RNN/LSTM, then transformers + attention (very high frequency for AIML roles now).
+Embeddings, tokenization.
+Weekend: LLMs — how they're trained, fine-tuning vs prompting, RAG, hallucination, context windows.
+This is where a lot of current AIML interviews focus.

+**Week 3 — Coding + system/ML design**
+Evenings: DSA on a schedule — arrays, strings, hashmaps, two pointers, trees. ~2 LeetCode easy-medium per night.
+Also practice writing ML from scratch in NumPy (e.g. linear regression, k-means).
+Weekend: ML system design — how to design a recommender, a spam classifier, a search ranker.
+Framework: data → features → model → eval → serving → monitoring.
+Also brush up SQL and pandas.

+**Week 4 — Consolidate + mock**
+Evenings: revise your own notes only (no new topics), redo weak areas, review your projects deeply — you *will* be grilled on anything on your resume.
+Weekend: 2–3 full mock interviews (Pramp, a friend, or self-recorded).
+Prep behavioral answers (STAR format) and questions to ask them.

+**Daily non-negotiables**
+- Maintain one running notes doc — writing it down beats re-reading.
+- Spend a little time each night reviewing yesterday's topic (spaced repetition beats cramming).
+- Guard sleep.
+Tired-brain studying after 9-to-5 gives fake progress.

+One thing that changes the plan a lot: **how senior is the role, and do you already have ML project experience, or are you transitioning in?** Tell me and I'll tighten the focus — e.g. more LLM/production for a senior role, more fundamentals + one strong project if you're transitioning.

+If it'd help, I can turn this into a checkable day-by-day tracker you can tick off each evening.

+---
+---

 Here's the library. **But read this first:** this is a reference shelf to pull from once you have a real interview date — not a to-do list for this week.
 This week is still just the conversation plus two evenings on your own repo.

 ## 0. Start here (free, and highest value for you)